HanHsunShih/Coding3FinalProject/README.md

 ### prepare images using Photoshop
 <img src="images/prepareImagesUsingPhotoshop.jpg" alt="alt text" width="800">
-I use my drawing to created my own fish datase https://www.instagram.com/fishchief/?hl=zh-tw.
+I use my drawing to created my own fish dataset https://www.instagram.com/fishchief/?hl=zh-tw.
 Most of my previous works are well-organised, I import them into photoshop to do some basic adjustment such as remove the background, manually enhance edges, etc.<br>
 <img src="images/AdjustImage2.jpg" alt="alt text" width="800">

 ### Save each layer from PSD file by Python